CBPFGMS/bi_doc/Dataviz/CERF-Data-Hub/CERF-by-year.md

 ### Interactivity

-1. At the top right corner of the dataviz there are five buttons:
+1. At the top right corner of the dataviz there are four buttons:

     - **Share**: copies a link with all the current selections to the clipboard.
 Use that link to go to the Bookmark page;
+	- **Play**: Changes the year at a regular interval, allowing the user to visualise changes along time.
     - **Image**: downloads a snapshot of the chart, as a .png file or as a .pdf file.
 You can also right-click anywhere in the chart to download a snapshot containing the tooltip;
     - **Csv**: downloads the data as a .csv file;
-    - **Help**: shows an annotated layer with tips about how to use and how to understand the chart.

 2. The year buttons select the year depicted in the dataviz.
 Multiple years can be selected by double-clicking or pressing ALT while clicking.